Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Summary and Discussion

-Motivated by a recent experiment\cite{FTIex}, in this work, we proposed a minimal fractional topological insulator that can potentially be realized in a pair of conjugate Chern bands, both with electron filling $\nu = 1/2$.
-The mFTI we proposed has the minimal total quantum dimension amongst all the topological orders that can be potentially realized in the same setting (especially with the same symmetry and the same experimentally observed fractionally quantized transport signal).
-We caution that a more thorough analysis, similar to that for the $\nu = 2/3$ fractional quantum state\cite{kanefisherpol,kanefisher1,kanefisher2}, is required to understand the transport quantization.
+Motivated by a recent discovery of the fractional quantum spin Hall effect in twisted bilayer MoTe$_2$\cite{FTIex}, in this work, we proposed a minimal fractional topological insulator that can potentially be realized in a pair of conjugate Chern bands, both at electron filling $\nu = 1/2$.
+The mFTI we proposed has the minimal total quantum dimension amongst all the topological orders that can be potentially realized in the same setting (especially with the same symmetry and the fractionally quantized spin-Hall conductance $\sigma^{\rm sh} = 1/2$ suggested by the experiment on twisted bilayer MoTe$_2$).

 We found that the minimally-charged anyon in mFTI has a fractional charge $e^\ast = e/2$, which is different from all product TOs.
 The gapless edge state of this mFTI is protected by charge conservation and time-reversal symmetry even when $S_z$ is not conserved.
 We also showed that the mFTI is the common descendant of various product TOs of the two valleys, which have larger quantum dimensions.
 The mFTI is also the common symmetry-enriched TO that can be promoted from different bosonic SPT states by gauging the discrete subgroup of their symmetries.

+We caution that a more thorough analysis, similar to that for the $\nu = 2/3$ fractional quantum state\cite{kanefisherpol,kanefisher1,kanefisher2}, is required to understand the quantization of the transport signals measured in the 4-terminal geometry considered in experiment Ref. \onlinecite{FTIex}.
+In particular, to compare our mFTI state with this experiment, we need to carefully examine the interactions between the edge modes, disorder, and the coupling between the edge modes and the electrical contact, which would be an interesting topic for future studies.

-If the constraint on time-reversal symmetry is released (while maintaining the Hall transports requirements associated with the electric charge and $S_z$), we find mFTI belonging to an 8-fold classified list of minimal TOs.
-Four of them, albeit time-reversal broken, are non-Abelian TOs that exhibit quantized thermal Hall effects in addition to the required Hall responses associated with the charge and $S_z$ quantum numbers.
+When the constraint on time-reversal symmetry is released (while maintaining the Hall transports requirements associated with the electric charge and $S_z$), we found mFTI belonging to an 8-fold classified list of minimal TOs.
+The mFTI and 3 other minimal TOs are Abelian topological orders, while the remaining 4 are non-Abelian.
+All 7 minimal TOs other than the mFTI exhibit quantized thermal Hall effects in addition to the required Hall responses associated with the charge and $S_z$ quantum numbers.
+In particular, it is worth noting that the simplest non-Abelian minimal TOs must break the time-reversal symmetries.

-We generalize the construction of mFTI (and the minimal TOs) to a pair of conjugate $1/q$-filled Chern bands (for positive integer $q$).
+We generalized the construction of mFTI (and the minimal TOs) to a pair of conjugate $1/q$-filled Chern bands (for positive integer $q$).
 We classify all the mFTIs via the stability of the gapless interfaces between them.